 VOTING BY ABSENTEE BALLOT

-Any qualified elector who is unable or unwilling to appear at the polling place on Election Day may submit a request to vote an absentee ballot to their municipal clerk.
-A qualified elector is any U.S. citizen, who will be 18 years of age or older on Election Day, who has resided in the ward or municipality where he or she wishes to vote for at least 10 consecutive days before the election.
-The elector must also be registered in order to receive an absentee ballot.
+Any qualified elector who is unable or unwilling to appear at the polling place on Election Day may request to vote an absentee ballot.
+A qualified elector is any U.S. citizen, who will be 18 years of age or older on Election Day, who has resided in the ward or municipality where he or she wishes to vote for at least 28 consecutive days before the election.
+The elector must also be registered to vote in order to receive an absentee ballot.
 Proof of identification must be provided before an absentee ballot may be issued.

 You must make a request for an absentee ballot in writing or online at MyVote.wi.gov.